pierrediedhiou/cybersecurity-journey/glossary.md

 - **Firewall** — A security device or software designed to inspect incoming and outgoing network traffic and block unauthorized access, acting like a security guard for a network
+- **FlareVM** — Forensics, Logic Analysis and Reverse Engineering VM, a Windows-based virtual machine developed by FireEye Mandiant containing a comprehensive collection of tools for reverse engineering, malware analysis, incident response and forensics
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory